When Should You Consider Using Your 401(k) for Educational Expenses

 If you decide to use your employer-sponsored 401(k) for educational purposes, be aware of the rules and regulations that govern these early withdrawals, which are not penalty-free:

-- Typically, there is a 10% early withdrawal penalty for distributions made before 59½.
+- Typically, you’ll pay 10% early withdrawal penalty fees for distributions made before age 59 ½.

-Another factor to consider is that financial aid is based on your Adjusted Gross Income (AGI).
-Withdrawing funds for higher education costs will boost your AGI for the year, potentially reducing the amount you’re eligible to receive through financial aid.
+Another factor to consider is that financial aid, including federal student aid, is based on your Adjusted Gross Income (AGI).
+Withdrawing funds for higher education costs will boost your AGI for the year, potentially reducing your financial aid eligibility.

 Steps to Withdraw from Your 401(k) for Educational Expenses